 ReqSuite® RM supports the reuse / import of content items from other projects.
-This feature is provided behind the “download” button at the top of each category’s content table.
+This feature is located behind the “download” button at the top of each category’s content table.
 In the corresponding import window (see Figure 1) that is opened after clicking this button, users can search and select the items to be imported and decide if these items shall be imported as a copy or as a reference and with or without the items derived from them.

 A prerequisite for such an import is that the projects from which elements are to be reused have the “reusable content” property enabled.
-Since it is best practice to reuse content only from a standardized catalog, ReqSuite® RM does not support too permissive reuse from any project.
+Since it is best practice to reuse content only from a standardized catalog, ReqSuite® RM does not support overly permissive reuse from any project.
 Rather, it is recommended to define a project as a cross-project reuse base that contains only quality-assured content that is intentionally intended for reuse in other projects.